-1. Breakfast: Le Jardin
+1. Best Vegan Breakfast in Honolulu: Le Jardin

-If you’re a fan of refreshingly cold acai bowls in 30-degree weather, Hawaii is the place for you.
-Le Jardin takes the thick smoothie bowl to a whole new level, adding a full fruit salad on the top.
+If you’re a fan of refreshingly cold acai bowls in 30-degree weather, this is the place for you.
+Le Jardin takes the acai smoothie bowl to a whole new level, adding a full fruit salad on the top.

 Fun tip: If you visit this area on a Tuesday or Thursday, you can also stock up on some exotic fruits, chocolate, coffee, and crafts at the vibrant Waikiki Farmers Market while you’re at it.
 It’s got some of the best vegan food in Honolulu.

-2. Lunch: Simple Joy Vegetarian Cuisine
+2. Best Vegan Lunch: Simple Joy Vegetarian Cuisine

-The Down Beat Diner
+3. Best Vegan Dinner: The Down Beat Diner

 Then came the real treat, vegan hot wings!
 The “wings” were crispy on the outside with a melt-in-your mouth tenderness and not too spicy.
 Made from wheat gluten and soy proteins, they come with a side of homemade ranch and shall go down in history as one of my favorite mock meats of all time.
 Add a veggie burger with some curly fries to top it off and you will be one happy camper.

 Bonus features: All day breakfast, vegan spare ribs, and live music 6 nights a week.

 Whether you’re a hiker, a surfer, a foodie, or simply a sun-bather, Honolulu, Oahu is worth a visit.

 Le Jardin (2424 Kalakaua Ave) under the Hyatt Regency just steps from Waikiki Beach